-- 1. Why the great majority of past life personalities that people recall spontaneously have died either violently or prematurely. - 2.
+- 1. Why 70% of past life personalities that people recall spontaneously have died either violently or prematurely when the normal ratio (even in a violent nation like the USA) suggest that less than 1 in 10 die this way? - 2.
 Why, at a certain very young age, there are noticeable changes in the personality and demeanor of a child experiencing "past life" recall. - 3.
 Why a child's problems-and "memories" cease, often abruptly, when mediums of the caliber of Anna Wickland are able to identify obsessing/possessing spirits and convince them to move on. - 4.
 Likewise, why, after treatment, the child invariably resumes its original personality - 5.
 Why, almost always, a child forgets the spontaneous memories it has had by a certain age, usually no later than about 8 years old. - 6.
+How it is possible to eject past lives via electric shocks as Dr Carl Wickland did to the spirits of Charlie Herrman and William Stanley? .
+Past lives are supposed to be memories, not lost spirits! - 7.
 Conversely, why sometimes people don't begin remembering past lives until their mature years (as we saw in the case of Uttara and the person named Q in Dwairy's study).
-The gap between birth and the age the "memories" begin doesn't fit a reincarnation narrative. - 7.
-Similarly, why in more mature people, past life memories only begin after hypnotherapy.
-If they are genuine memories -and not due to cryptomnesia- could these memories be down to "spirits in the room"?
-While the majority of these spirits will try to reincarnate in children, it is also possible they may become entangled in the magnetic aura of more mature people also.
+The gap between birth and the age the "memories" begin doesn't fit a reincarnation narrative.

-- 8. Why there are often gaps in the narrative of the past life and I important details are omitted. - 9.
-Why only a very small number of people remember a past life of any sort, outside of PLR, even after we have had over a century's exposure to New Age ideas - 10.
-Why the great majority of cases of past life recall occur in societies like India which readily accept reincarnation and where, as we have seen, there are always large amounts of earthbound spirits hanging about, trying to reincarnate.
+- 8. Similarly, why in adults, past life memories only begin after hypnotherapy.
+If they are genuine memories -and not due to cryptomnesia- could these memories be down to "spirits in the room"? (see Chapter 5) - 9.
+Why there are often gaps in the narrative of the past life and important details are omitted. - 10.
+Why only a very small number of people remember a past life of any sort, outside of PLR, even after we have had over a century's exposure to New Age ideas - 11.
+Why the great majority of cases of past life recall occur in societies like India which readily accept reincarnation and where, as we have seen, there are always large amounts of earthbound spirits hanging about, trying to reincarnate. - 12.
+If reincarnation is normal, why the magnetic aura exists to repel invading spirits. - 13.
+How a psychic can see "past lives" arrayed like spirits around a subject (see Chapter 5) - 14.
+If my body is host to a past soul, then where is my own soul? - 15.
+If a soul reached a certain age in a past life, how come it re-enters life as a baby, void of all knowledge and experience?